The Create Virtual Directory action allows you to add a new virtual directory to an existing IIS web site.

 Specify the local directory for the contents of the new virtual directory.

-Check this box to create a default application in the new virtual directory.
-Check "create a Pooled application" to create a pooled application.
+Check this box if you would like to create a pooled web application running in the new virtual directory.

 Set the permissions you want IIS users to have on the new Virtual Directory.

 The Create Virtual Directory object has an extra script event, named NewVirtualDirectory, which is called once the new virtual directory has been set up.
 It allows you to set properties which may not be available in the action, or perform more complicated operations on the new directory.